 Patients undergoing gallbladder surgery will be asked for consent to take part in the Sunflower study.
-This will include consent for their identifiable data to be sent to NHS Digital.
+This will include consent for their identifiable data to be sent to NHS England.
 Patients who have consented to participate in the study will have their study data (Personal Data) collected by University Hospitals Bristol and Weston NHS Foundation Trust.

 The Sunflower study team will undertake some data cleaning before undertaking data analysis.
 The analysis will allow the study team to determine the frequency with which study participants are admitted to hospital for treatment of a complication of their gallstones, and to understand what these treatments are.
 The study can then determine whether the incidence is similar or not between the two groups of participants.

-The pseudonymised data will also be securely shared with the health economists at the University of Bristol using encrypted email following the latest NHS Digital guidelines.
+The pseudonymised data will also be securely shared with the health economists at the University of Bristol using encrypted email following the latest NHS England guidelines.
 At no point will the health economists have access to patient identifiable data on the study database.
 All data will be password encrypted.
 The health economists will analyse the data to determine the cost effectiveness of the treatments provided to the two groups of participants.

 General Data Protection Regulation (GDPR) Legal Basis for Processing